 Students may be asked to access Sakai at sakai.rutgers.edu , Blackboard at blackboard.rutgers.edu, Pearson eCollege at ecollege.rutgers.edu, or Moodle at moodle.rutgers.edu as part of course activities.
 The capabilities of each system vary but the basic concepts are the same for each.
 Your instructor will provide details on how to access required course materials on these systems.

 Sakai also provides a way for students to communicate with each other.
 Students and student groups are welcome to create their own Sakai sites.
 Visit sakai.rutgers.edu to get started.

-In addition to the spacious Student Computer Lab which features a Help Desk and multiple print stations in the Paul Robeson Library, Camden Computing Services supports several smaller computer and print stations.
+In addition to the spacious Student Computer Lab which features a help desk and multiple print stations in the Paul Robeson Library, OIT-Camden supports several smaller labs and print stations.

 - Apartment Lounge Area

 - Business and Science Building Room 134 (25 computers)